PedroCristo/README-TEST/README.md

 ### Contact Page
 ![Contact Page](./assets/images/readme/features/tasty_blog_contact_page.jpg)<br><br>
-* On the Contact Page, users can have access to the Tasty blog contact and also send an email by sending a contact form available on this page.
+* On the Contact Page, users can have access to the Tasty blog contact details and also send an email by using the contact form available on this page.

 ### Categories Page
 ![Categories Page ](./assets/images/readme/features/tasty_blog_categories_page.jpg)<br><br>